ta5jg/tetherground-landing/README.md

 ### 🏅 How to Support
 Want to be listed here?
 Support us with TRX:
 **Wallet:** `TDhqMjTnDAUxYraTVLLie9Qd8NDGY91idq`
-Even 5 TRX makes a difference in helping us mint & verify!
+Even 5 TRX helps us get closer to launch — thank you for supporting a grassroots project!